-Pass 2 amperes d-c. thru the full coil with positive on the terminal as shown in the internal schematic.
+Pass 2 amperes d-c. thru the full coil

+with positive on the terminal as shown in the internal schematic.
 The armature should move to the right.
 Adjust the single right-hand contact until it just barely makes a light circuit.
 A flickering light is permissible.
 Give the right-hand contact screw an additional 1/3 of a turn to secure the required 8 mil follow.
 Reverse the polarity of the current and adjust the two left-hand contacts in a like manner.
 In this last adjustment it is important to adjust both contacts to make the light circuit before either is given the proper follow.
 This will prevent the possibility of giving the armature a slight twist when the contacts are closed.

-Calibration:
+Calibration

-With the 0.25 amp tap connected, screw in the right-hand shunt until the top air gap is shunted.
+With the 0.25 amp, tap connected, screw in the right-hand shunt until the top air gap is shunted.
 This increases the armature bias towards the left-hand contacts.
-Apply 0.25 ampere d-c. to the coil with the positive on the terminal as shown in the internal schematics and screw in the left-hand contact.
-Reduce the current until the armature cresets; this should occur at not less than 0.22 ampere.
+Apply 0.25 amperedct to the coil with the positive on the terminal as shown in the internal schematics and screw in the left-hand contact.
+Reduce the current until the armature resets; this should occur at not less than 0.22 ampere.
 Lock the shunts in place and recheck the calibration several times.

-With this adjustment the pick-up on the .5 ampere tap should be 0.5 ampere ± 2% and the drop-out at approximately 0.44 ampere.
-RENEWAL PARTS Repair work can be done most satisfactorily at the factory.
-However, interchangeable parts can be furnished to the customers who are equipped for doing repair work.
-When ordering parts, always give the complete nameplate data.
+With this adjustment the pick-up on the .5 ampere tap should be 0.5 ampere ± 2% and the drop-out approximately 0.44 ampere.
+The pickup on the .75 ampere tap should be 0.75 ampere ± 2% and the dropout approximately 0.66 ampere.